 - Vehicle Titling and Registration Program

-We issue titles and register automobiles, trailers, and vessels, as well as commercial vehicles used for both interstate and intrastate commerce.
+Issues titles and register automobiles, trailers, and vessels, and commercial vehicles used for both interstate and intrastate commerce.

 - Driver Safety Program